-The Internal Audit Department consists of four auditors who audit the status of organizational management based on common Group standards and work to strengthen internal controls.
+Internal Auditing The Internal Audit Department consists of three auditors who audit the status of organizational management based on common Group standards and work to strengthen internal controls.
 Dedicated staff have been allocated to directors who are members of the Audit & Supervisory Committee (including outside directors) to assist them in their work and they exchange information on a daily basis and hold regular quarterly meetings.
 They also plan internal audits, provide a summary report based on the items audited after internal audits have been conducted, and work together to improve the efficiency and effectiveness of the audit function.
 The results of internal audits are reported to directors (excluding directors who are members of the Audit & Supervisory Committee).

-Analysis and Evaluation of Board of Directors' Effectiveness

-With an awareness of the changes in the roles expected of the Board of Directors, we evaluate the effectiveness of the Board of Directors and conduct reviews aimed at strengthening organizational and operational governance.
-In fiscal year ended March 2019, we conducted interviews of outside directors regarding points of improvement related to the role, function, and implementation of the Board of Directors' meetings.
-From these interviews, we received opinions such as the need to review standards for meeting agendas, and to enhance meeting materials.
-We are working to address these opinions.
-In fiscal year ended March 2020, we conducted a survey of directors (including Audit & Supervisory Committee members) and received opinions such as the need to propose agenda items earlier and discuss them from a more strategic and long-term standpoint.
-Based on these opinions, we will work on further increasing the effectiveness of the Board and making continuous improvements.
+Analysis and Evaluation of Board of Directors' Effectiveness With an awareness of the changes in the roles expected of the Board of Directors, we evaluate the Effectiveness of the Board of Directors and conduct reviews aimed at strengthening organizational and operational governance.
+In the fiscal year ended March 2021, as in the previous year, we conducted a survey of the directors (including Audit & Supervisory Committee members) to identify potential improvements to the role, functions, operational management, and other aspects of the Board of Directors.
+From the responses received, we were able to confirm the evaluation that positive results had been achieved by initiatives to invigorate the deliberations of the Nomination and Compensation Committees and the discussions of the Board of Directors, and to strengthen the oversight function of the Board of Directors.
+On the other hand, the opinions were also expressed that there was a need to propose agenda items still earlier, to take a more strategic and medium- to long-term perspective, and to hold discussions aimed at strengthening governance.
+In response to these comments, we will work to further increase the effectiveness of the Board and achieve continuous improvement.
+Director Compensation The compensation of directors of the Company is as stipulated below.